Jay-Jay Feeney

-Jay-Jay Feeney (previously Jay-Jay Harvey; born 28 March 1974) is a radio host on More FM's drive show, Jay-Jay & Flynny Driving You Home, with Paul Flynn.
+Jay-Jay Feeney (previously Jay-Jay Harvey; born 28 March 1974) is a New Zealand media personality, podcast studio director and former radio host.
+She previously was a co-host for More FM's drive show, Jay-Jay & Flynny Driving You Home, with Paul Flynn.
 She has spent the majority of her career at The Edge, mostly on its breakfast show, until she left in December 2017.
+Feeney currently is a director for PodLab.

 Early life

 Feeney was born Jacqulyn-Joanne Barbara Feeney on 28 March 1974, to Robynne Andersen.
-She was born in Auckland, as the result of a brief fling.
-Her mother Robynne married Gary Feeney who brought her up as his own daughter even though Robynne and Gary separated when Jay-Jay was just four years old.
+Her mother Robynne married Gary Feeney who later raised Feeney as his own daughter even though Robynne and Gary separated when Jay-Jay was four years old.

-When she was 37 she found her birth father on Facebook.
-Since meeting him, she has acquired 5 more half-siblings.
-She now has ten siblings in total.
+When Feeney was 37 years old she found her biological father on social media.
+Since meeting him, she has acquired five more half-siblings to then finding out that she has ten in total.
+She grew up in Hamilton and New Plymouth.

-She grew up in Hamilton and New Plymouth but moved around frequently due to an unsettled home life.
-Her mum's next partner was very abusive and controlling.

 She changed her name via Deed Poll in 2014 from Jacqulyn-Joanne to Jay-Jay.

 Career

 Feeney began her radio career doing six weeks of work experience at Energy FM in New Plymouth at the age of 15.
 Over the next two years, she helped out with station promotions.

-At one point, she donated $50 to charity to go on air with Heemi Hill on Radio Taranaki for half an hour, and ended up staying on air for four hours.
-She left school at the end of sixth form and studied towards a certificate in Media Studies at Taranaki Polytechnic, while continuing to work at Energy FM; she had her first on-air break in February 1991, when the usual 1 am – 7 am weekend host didn't show up.
+Feeney left school at the end of sixth form and studied towards a certificate in Media Studies at Taranaki Polytechnic, while continuing to work at Energy FM; she had her first on-air radio work in February 1991, when the usual 1 am – 7 am weekend host didn't show up.
 She was later given the Monday-Friday midnight – 6 am shift, then a couple of weeks later, promoted to 7 pm – midnight.

 In 1994, she moved to The Breeze in Hamilton, where she hosted the drive show.
 She then left four months later, to host the drive show (2 pm – 7 pm) on the new station The Edge, where she started on air on 26 September 1994.
 In May 1995, she moved to host breakfast (6 am – 10 am) with Malcolm Paul, and drive (10 am – 2 pm) by herself.

 In 2015, she appeared in the sixth series of Dancing with the Stars, where she placed fourth.
 In 2017, Feeney left The Edge after hosting for 23 years, with her last day on air being 22 December 2017.

 In April 2018, she began on More FM, hosting the drive show, Jase & Jay-Jay Driving You Home, with Jason Gunn.
 Paul "Flynny" Flynn joined the show in May 2019, which became Jay-Jay, Flynny & Jase Driving You Home.
 Gunn subsequently left the show, and it is now known as Jay-Jay & Flynny Driving You Home.

+In June 2024, Feeney announced that she would be leaving More FM.
+She hosted her final broadcast with the station on July 5, 2024.

+After leaving More FM, Feeney along with her ex-husband Dom Harvey established their own Podcast studio, PodLab.